LinkWellNodes/Documentation/docs/knowledgebase/Verifiable-Random-Numbers-Guide.md

 :::info
 ### Is LinkWell's VRN the same as Chainlink's VRF?

 No. VRN is a different service that provides a similar level of security and verifiability, but added ease of implementation, free testnet usage, and minimal-cost mainnet usage.
+For more information, visit our [feature comparison table](#linkwell-nodes-vrn-vs-chainlink-labs-vrf).
 :::

 ## Features